Important Attendance Information

 WHAT WE NEED FROM YOU

-We miss your student when they are gone and we value their contributions to our school.
-We would like you to help ensure that your student attends regularly and is successful in school.
-If your student is going to be absent, please contact your child’s school’s attendance office.
+We miss your student when they are gone and we value their contributions to the school.
+We need you to ensure that your student attends regularly and is successful in school.
+If your student is going to be absent, please contact your child’s school as soon as possible.

 OUR PROMISE TO YOU

 We know that there are a wide variety of reasons that students are absent from school, from health concerns to transportation challenges.
 There are many people in our building prepared to help you face challenges in getting to school regularly or on time.
 We promise to track attendance daily, to notice when your student is missing from class, communicate with you to understand why they were absent, and to identify barriers and supports available to overcome challenges you may face in helping your student attend school.

 It is important that you understand our school policies and procedures, as well as Washington State Law, to ensure your child is successful in school.
 State law for mandatory attendance, called the Becca Bill, requires children from age 8 to 17 to attend a public school, private school, or a district-approved home school program.
 Children that are 6- or 7-years-old are not required to be enrolled in school.
 However, if parents enroll their 6- or 7-year-old, the student must attend full-time.
 Youth who are 16 or older may be excused from attending public school if they meet certain requirements.
 We are required to take daily attendance and notify you when your student has an unexcused absence.

 If your student has three (3) unexcused absences in one month, state law (RCW 28A.225.020) requires we schedule a conference with you and your student to identify the barriers and supports available to ensure regular attendance.
 The District is obligated to develop a plan to determine how to best meet the needs of your student and reduce absenteeism.